garrandall/popular-music-data/tracks/master-blaster--jammin---stevie-wonder.md

 Oh, Oh, Oh, Oh, Oh, you
 (We're in the middle of the makin's of the master blaster jammin') Would be jammin' until the break of dawn
 Don't you stop the music, oh no,
-(We're in the middle of the makin's of the master blaster jammin') Na, na na...
+(We're in the middle of the makin's of the master blaster jammin') Na, na na
 (We're in the middle of the makin's of the master blaster jammin') Nobody told you Oh, Oh, Oh, you
 (We're in the middle of the makin's of the master blaster jammin') Would be jammin' until the break of dawn
 I bet you if someone approached you
 (We're in the middle of the makin's of the master blaster jammin') yesterday to tell you that you would be jammin' you would not believe it because you never thought that you would be jammin' Oh, Oh, Oh, Oh,
 (We're in the middle of the makin's of the master blaster jammin') jammin' 'til the break of dawn
 Oh, Oh, Oh, You may as well believe what you are feeling (We're in the middle of the makin's of the master blaster jammin') because you feel your body jammin'
 (We're in the middle of the makin's of the master blaster jammin')